ml to Cups Conversion: The Complete Guide

 1 US cup = 237 ml.
 That's the core conversion.
 But this guide covers every volume you'll encounter in a recipe — from a teaspoon to a full quart — so you'll never need to search again.

-When you're following a European or Australian recipe and it says "250ml" but your measuring cups only show fractions of a cup, conversion is key.
-Or when you're using metric measuring cups for a US recipe — this guide has you covered from both directions.
+You're following a European or Australian recipe and it says "250ml" but your measuring cups only show fractions of a cup.
+Conversion time.
+Or maybe you're going the other direction—metric measuring cups for a US recipe.
+Either way, this guide has you covered.

 ml to Cups: Quick Reference Table